takuseno/d3rlpy/README.md

 ## key features

 ### :zap: Designed for Data-Driven Deep Reinforcement Learning
-d3rlpy is designed for data-driven deep reinforcement learning algorithms, where the algorithm finds the good policy within the given dataset in contrast to the conventional reinforcement learning paradigm.
+d3rlpy is designed for data-driven deep reinforcement learning algorithms where the algorithm finds the good policy within the given dataset, which is suitable to tasks where online interaction is not feasible. d3rlpy also supports the conventional online training paradigm to fit in with any cases.
-This paradigm extends the domain to robotics, recommendation, dialogue and medical systems where online interaction is not feasible.
-Furthermore, d3rlpy also supports the conventional online training paradigm to fit in with any cases.
 ### :beginner: Easy-To-Use API
 d3rlpy provides state-of-the-art algorithms through scikit-learn style APIs.
 Moreoever, d3rlpy is not just easy to use, but also fully compatible with